 - Management, Administration and Coordination of University Centers

-The University infrastructure consisting of Academic Affairs, Administrative Services, Financial Services, University Advancement and Student Affairs was developed to enable the fulfillment of the University mission.
+The University infrastructure consisting of Academic Affairs, Administration and Finance, Financial Services, University Advancement and Student Affairs was developed to enable the fulfillment of the University mission.
 The University recognizes the establishment of centers provides an alternate alignment of resources to enhance the ability of the University to fulfill its mission.
 Center is a descriptor for organizations that are formally recognized as University units and function as an adjunct to the traditional University units, i.e., colleges and/or academic departments.

 Centers are established to enhance the accomplishment of the University mission in a manner more effectively than would be possible through existing University units.
 In general, centers will be of two types based on their primary focus.
 The first type focuses on the provision of services to the University community for which support is provided primarily through University appropriated funds and student fees.
 The second type focuses primarily on the performance of multi-disciplinary research, education, training and service projects that serve both the University community and external entities, and receive support primarily from external sources including grants, contracts, fees (for services, workshops, conferences, etc.) and gifts.
 This policy addresses the second type and includes procedures for establishment, continuation, management and support of these centers.